Ekinrin-Adde: Geography

-Natural Resources & Tourist Attraction
+Natural resources and tourist attraction

 Ekinrin-Adde is very rich in white marble.
 The marble deposit in Ekinrin-Adde, based on its chemical composition is a pure carbonate and a typical calcitic-type marble.
 The marble deposit in Ekinrin-Adde is suitable for the manufacture of cement, production of sodium alkalis (sodium carbonate, bicarbonate and hydroxide), pesticide, poultry feed, calcium ammonium nitrate fertilizer and as a refractory lime.

 Notable tourist spots include the Akogba hill (1000m above sea level) and Oyi river.